swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 extension Target {

     /// Defines a new package plugin target with a given name, declaring it as
-    /// providing a capability of adding custom build commands.
+    /// providing a capability of extending SwiftPM in a particular way.
     ///
-    /// The capability determines what kind of build commands it can add.
-Besides
+    /// The capability determines the way in which the plugin extends SwiftPM,
-    /// determining at what point in the build those commands run, the capability
-    /// determines the context that is available to the plugin and the kinds of
+    /// which determines the context that is available to the plugin and the
-    /// commands it can create.
+    /// kinds of commands it can create.
     ///
-    /// In the initial version of this proposal, three capabilities are provided:
+    /// In the initial version of this proposal, only a single build tool plugin
-    /// prebuild, build tool, and postbuild.
-See the declaration of each capability
-    /// under `PluginCapability` for more information.
+    /// capability is defined.
+The intent is to define new capabilities in the
+    /// future.
     ///
     /// The package plugin itself is implemented using a Swift script that is
     /// invoked for each target that uses it.
 The script is invoked after the